mohanmca/cassandra_playground/README.md

   * requiresParallelism  (Building merkle-tree or validation compaction would be parallel)
   * datacenter_aware
     * It is like sequential but one node per each DC

+## Repair Service (on OpsCenter)

+1. Runs in the background
+1. Works on small chunks to limit performance impact
+1. Continuously cycles within a specified time period
+1. Can run in parallel
+1. Can work on sub-ranges or incremental

 ## Repair command